 Under the direction of Father Rick, in concert with lay leadership, we offer a robust program of Adult Spiritual Formation and Prayer with opportunities for everyone.

-Lunch with The Chosen: Hosted by Father Rick and Blair Lord
+Lunch with The Chosen: Led by – Blair Lord

 Come and see!
 We invite you to our viewing and discussion of episodes of The Chosen on the first Sunday of each month.
 As the first multi-season show about Jesus’s life, The Chosen delves into gospel stories by portraying the life of Jesus through the eyes of those who knew Him.
 Join us to watch and discuss how the show explores the time, place, and people of His earthly ministry.
 We will convene in the Parish Hall directly after the 10 AM service.